Tellusant/docs/posts/south-africa-subnational-ict-opportunities.md

 The ICASA report [*The State of the ICT Sector*](assets/support/State-of-ICT-Sector-Report-March-2022.pdf) among other things showed the number of internet users for major cities and all states.
 How is this converted into something analytically useful?

 We set as our objective to identify the internet over- and under-penetration for each of these geographic entities and then derive the latent market opportunity.
-The process was:
+The process was to:

 1. Develop the internet penetration metric.
 ICASA did not have this in a clean fashion.
 We therefore used AND and OR statements to combine ICASA data into a singular metric.
 2. Match the entities in the ICASA report to TelluBase.
 This was easy because the cities in ICASA were covered in **TelluBase**
-3.
+3. Establish which part of the population uses the internet.
+We knew from prior experience that this correpnded to the middle class and above.
+   - We used various **TelluBase**'s income brackets to find the highest goodness-of-fit (R2) for various

 <img  src="assets/images/tellusant-south-africa-ict-subnational-trend.svg" width="500" alt="South Africa ICT Subnational Trend">